What Is Hormone Replacement Therapy And How Will It Affect Me?

 What are the health risks of taking estrogen?

-In some women, especially those who took the combination therapy, there was a higher risk of breast, ovarian, and endometrial cancers.
+HRT comes with a higher risk of breast, ovarian, and endometrial cancers.
 HRT also comes with a greater risk of blood clots and strokes.
-However, these last two risks can be minimized if you use transdermal hormone patches rather than pills.
+However, these last two risks can be minimized through the use of transdermal hormone patches rather than pills.

 Another health risk that can also lead to low self-esteem and difficulty in personal relationships is the problem of urinary incontinence.
 Women in the two studies who took the hormones were much more likely to develop urinary incontinence than those who didn't take the hormones.